cjameshuff/rigolutils/protocol.md

-Currently, only single device access (cmd 1) is implemented, connecting automatically to the first device found and putting it in slot 0.
+Currently, only simple device connection and access is implemented

 Each connection is to one specific device.
-The server spawns a subprocess for each connection, allowing simultaneous access to multiple devices as hardware permits.
+The server spawns a subprocess for each connection, allowing simultaneous access to multiple devices (including such things as simultaneously downloading waveforms from multiple devices) as hardware permits.
 However, only one connection is permitted to each device.

 Once a connection to the server is established, a ConnectToDevice command must be issued.
+DeviceAccess commands can then be issued to perform reads and writes to the device.
+The connection will be dropped if no commands are received for a given amount of time.

+TODO:

+* spawn the subprocess after the ConnectToDevice command rather than immediately after connection, allowing the server to track device connections?
+* implement other commands
+* allow server to be configured to broadcast the result of a given query periodically, to allow multiple users without overloading the device?

 ## Packet format:

+All values in network byte order
 Command: 12 byte header followed by variable amount of data

 	uint cmd:8